yashLadha/postorius/src/postorius/doc/setup.rst

 Running the development server
 ==============================

-The quickest way to run postorius is to just start the development server:
+The quickest way to run Postorius is to just start the development server:

 ::